 Flutter App Project Structure (Recommended Structure)

-It is important to maintain a good clean flutter files and folder structure which helps to make changes easily to project.
-This post explains recommended flutter folder structure to have for flutter apps.
+It is important to maintain a good, clean Flutter file and folder structure, which helps to make changes easily to the project.
+This post explains the recommended Flutter folder structure to have for Flutter apps.

-When building flutter apps its important to maintain a clean, modular and scalable directory structure for easier collaboration.
-In this post we will explain recommended and effective flutter project structure which will make flutter app development easier and maintainable.
+When building Flutter apps its important to maintain a clean, modular and scalable directory structure for easier collaboration.
+In this post, we will explain a recommended and effective Flutter project structure that will make Flutter app development easier and maintainable.

 Recommended Flutter App Structure

-While there are many approaches developers use for flutter directory structure, the most commonly used and recommended structure is "Feature-First" directory structure.
-In feature-first structure each feature like home, profile, product has its own directory.
-In each feature directory the code is further organized or categorized based the on the purpose of code like widgets, screens, models blocs etc. Following is the example of flutter project structure adapting the feature-first approach.
+While there are many approaches developers use for Flutter directory structure, the most commonly used and recommended structure is the "Feature-First" directory structure.
+In a feature-first structure, each feature like home, profile, and product has its own directory.
+In each feature directory, the code is further organized or categorized based on the purpose of code like widgets, screens, model blocs etc. The following is an example of Flutter project structure, adapting the feature-first approach.

 lib/